StanlousFrancisHarl/Data-Projects/README.md

-# Data-Science-Analysis-Projects
+# Data-Science-Analysis-Engineering-Projects
-A collection of data science and analytics projects covering business intelligence, financial modeling, machine learning, and employee sentiment analysis.
+A collection of data science, engineering and analytics projects covering business intelligence, financial modeling and machine learning.
 Built using Python, R, KNIME, RapidMiner, and visualization tools like Power BI and Tableau.